-Based in Pilot Point, Texas Robin took his innate love and passion for Quarter Horses and their riders, combined it with his strong ethical fiber and built the one training facility where he shares his talent, experience and most of all “true gut” loyalty and honesty with students from around the country.
+Based in Argyle, Texas Robin took his innate love and passion for Quarter Horses and their riders, combined it with his strong ethical fiber and built the one training facility where he shares his talent, experience and most of all “true gut” loyalty and honesty with students from around the country.
 These traits allow him to produce champions; changing lives and helping to achieve personal successes.

 Spend just a little time with him and you will quickly learn he is a no nonsense fellow.
 He is his harshest critic although he is not afraid to fail.
 “Failure comes from preventing yourself to try and then keeping yourself from change so you can succeed.”
 This is Robin’s mindset and has benefited a wide range of clients from preteens and youth to young, middle and more mature women and men.